synergy-design-system/synergy-design-system/packages/mcp/README.md

 - "How do I migrate from davinci-button to Synergy?"
 - "Show me the migration guide for davinci-input"
-- "What's the Synergy equivalent of davinci-card?"
+- "What's the Synergy equivalent of davinci-auto-suggest?"

 ### 9. `framework-info`